AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

 .. admonition:: Abstract

+   * When connecting to a cluster, our goal is to get a command-line terminal that provides a base for the rest of our work.
    * The standard way of connecting is via ssh, but Open OnDemand and Jupyter provide graphical environments that are useful for interactive work.
-   * Host name is ``triton.aalto.fi``
+   * SSH host name is ``triton.aalto.fi``

    .. include:: ../ref/connecting.rst

 .. admonition:: Kickstart course preparation

    Are you here for a SciComp KickStart course?
-You just need to :doc:`make sure you have an account <../accounts>` and then be able to connect via ssh (first section here), and you don't need to worry about the graphical application parts.
+You just need to :doc:`make sure you have an account <../accounts>` and then be able to get a terminal (as seen in the picture below) by any of the means here, and you don't need to worry about anything else.
    Everything else, we do tomorrow.

 .. admonition:: Local differences